Why attend this program?

 This module will be delivered online from 9:00am to 12:00 noon GMT +8 (Hong Kong time) each day.

 Module 2: Social Media Analytics and Digital Strategy

-** Discount applicable for early bird registrations before January 10, 2019.
+*Discount applicable for early bird registrations on or before April 30, 2020.

 *Special 5% discount available for HKU/Ivey alumni or ≧ 3 registrations from the same company.

 Participants will be conferred a certificate jointly issued by HKU and Ivey upon completing all 4 modules of the program.